alxbrg/serverless-messaging/README.md

 ### Prerequisites

 - Have `python3`, `pip` and `virtualenv` installed
-- Have `node` and `npm` installed, as the project relies on the [Serverless framework](https://serverless.com) to spin the lambdas locally
+- Have `node` and `npm` installed, as the project relies on the Serverless to spin the lambdas locally
 - Have `docker` installed, to run a local DynamoDB container
 - Create a `.env` file at the root of the project (refer to the [example.env file](/example.env) for its content)
-- _Caveat_: the associated AWS account must be out of the SES sandbox to send emails to unverified email addresses.
+- _Caveat_: the associated AWS account must be out of the SES sandbox to send emails to unverified email addresses

 ### Install dependencies